stronnag/mwptools/docs/manual/docs/index.md

 ## Platforms and OS

 The tools are designed to be portable and as far as possible platform and architecture agnostic.
-The suite is developed on Arch Linux and is tested on Debian (Bullseye, Sid), Ubuntu (latest and most recent LTS), Fedora (current)  and FreeBSD (current release). {{ mwp }} also runs on MS Windows, with Windows 11 / WSL-g is almost on feature parity with Linux / FreeBSD.
+The suite is developed on Arch Linux and is tested on Debian (Bullseye, Sid), Ubuntu (latest and most recent LTS), Fedora (current)  and FreeBSD (current release). {{ mwp }} also runs on MS Windows; Windows 11 / WSL-g is almost on feature parity with Linux / FreeBSD.
 Other (older) OS are unsupported, but may work (i.e. Debian 10 is used for the "release" builds).

 ## Build and installation